 Exhibits Item 6.
 Exhibit Index Distribution Agreement, dated April 10, 2008, by and between Biochrom Limited and GE Healthcare Biosciences, Corp.
-10.1 + +Certification of Principal Accounting Officer of Harvard Bioscience, Inc., pursuant to Rules 13a-14(a) and 15d-14(a), as adopted pursuant to 31.1+ Section 302 of the Sarbanes-Oxley Act of 2002.
+(Portions of this Exhibit 10.1++ have been omitted pursuant to a request for confidential treatment and have been separately filed with the Securities and Exchange Commission under Rule 24b-2), as amended 31.1+ Certification of Principal Accounting Officer of Harvard Bioscience, Inc., pursuant to Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 31.2+ Certification of Chief Executive Officer of Harvard Bioscience, Inc., pursuant to Rules 13a-14(a) and 15d-14(a), as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.
 32.1\ Certification of Principal Accounting Officer of Harvard Bioscience, Inc., pursuant to 18 U.S.C.
 Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.
-Certification of Chief Executive Officer of Harvard Bioscience, Inc., pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of 32.2\ the Sarbanes-Oxley Act of 2002.
+32.2\ Certification of Chief Executive Officer of Harvard Bioscience, Inc., pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.